DrK-Lo/lotterhoslabprotocols/collectsampdna.md

 ### Tips

 * **Prepare ahead of time:** All sample vials used to store tissue for DNA extraction should be sterilized by autoclaving ahead of time.
 Screw-cap cryovials are preferred (Fisher, cat #10-500-26).
-Be sure to get trained (online course and in-person training by OGL personel) before using the autoclave.
+Be sure to get trained (online course and in-person training by OGL personnel) before using the autoclave.
 Make a list of all other materials needed to collect samples and autoclave what is autoclavable ahead of time.
 Remember to gather boxes, gloves and other PPE.

 * **Smart label and metadata**: In general, it is best practice to have tubes organized in a box, with at least 2 labels on each tube (in case one falls off).
 We have a barcode label printer (with freezer-proof labels) that can be used.
 Label the vials with species name or initials, and sample ID. **Make sure to have unique sample IDs for each sample for your entire project**.
 Label boxes with species name, project name, your initials, sampling date and location ahead of time.
 Make a spreadsheet listing the sample IDs and columns to record all other info and data about the study site, individuals and samples (lat/long, size and weight of animals, experimental treatment, etc).